-Firstly, for those who don’t know our family well, you need to understand that in our house the kitchen table was the central nervous system of our home.
-The table was where life was planned, worked out and lived.
-Our table has seen more action than just meals to enjoy, there were many hours of conversation; whether it was the early morning coffee with neighbours who dropped in, warm winter breakfasts, my dad’s 12 pm lunch or the countless dinners that have been shared or maybe the late night heart-to-hearts.
-Whatever the case may be, our kitchen table always played host to much laughter, some tears, always great food, many jokes and so much more.
+Why would I want the lowly table when I was surrounded by great antiques and gorgeous items?
+Firstly, for those who don’t know our family well, you need to understand that in our house the kitchen table is the central nervous system of our home.
+The table is where life was planned, worked out and lived.
+Our table has seen more action than just meals to enjoy.
+There were many hours of conversation, whether it was the early morning coffee with neighbours who dropped in or warm winter breakfasts.
+I remember my dad’s 12 pm lunch or the countless dinners that have been shared, or maybe the late night heart-to-hearts.
+Our kitchen table always played host to much laughter, some tears, always great food, many jokes and so much more.
+Hopefully so has yours.

-Over the years I have learned that a kitchen table isn’t simply wood, varnish and nails, rather it is like a giant memory box.
-The kitchen table is the gathering spot where life is shared, where dreams are realized, where vision is cast and where laughter can be heard.
-Something I find particularly sad is in new home development, many homes are being designed without space for a kitchen table.
-Certainly, a trend that I will ever adopt because through my lived experience I have come to understand the power of the table.
+Over the years I have learned that a kitchen table isn’t simply wood, varnish and nails.
+Rather it is like a giant memory box.
+The kitchen table is the gathering spot where life is shared, where dreams are realized and where vision is cast.
+Where laughter can be heard.
+Something I find particularly sad is in new home development, where many homes are being designed without space for a kitchen table.
+Certainly not a trend that I will ever adopt because through lived experience I have come to understand the power of the table.

 There is something significant about a kitchen or dining table.

 As I look through history, I see that through feasting and dining, cultures come together.
 There is strength in breaking bread together as families and as communities.
-I think about The Last Supper and the original painting by Da Vinci of Jesus and his disciples gathered at a table.
-Although I love this painting I’m challenged by its lack of fullness and by that I mean where are the women and children?
+I think about The Last Supper, by Leonardo Da Vinci.
+It shows.
+Jesus and his disciples gathered at a table.
+I love this painting, but I am challenged by its lack of fullness.
+By that I mean where are the women and children?

-History records and tells us that the Passover meal is always intended to be shared by all members of the family including Travelers, and Guests whose families were too small or too poor to buy the meal for themselves.
-And, the laws of Passover require children to ask questions so that they can learn the meaning of the Passover meal from their parents.
+History records tells us that the Passover meal is always intended to be shared by all members of the family.
+This often included travellers, and guests whose families were too small or too poor to buy the meal for themselves.
+The laws of Passover require children to ask questions so that they can learn the meaning of the Passover meal from their parents.
 So with that in mind, my personal belief is that there is more to the table.

-Why has this message of the table travelled far and wide and why does it never date and why does it always resonate and cross so many lines?
-Through this one act, the choice to use the table, I am compelled to believe that there is a message to all.
+Why has this message of the table travelled far and wide?
+Why does it never date and why does it always resonate and cross so many lines?
+By choosing to use the table, I am compelled to believe that there is a message to all.
 Tables are sacred places.
-They are a place where we can come together, where we can talk about the hard things that are thrown our way, it is a place where we can relax and enjoy each other’s company, a place to communicate (which by the way comes from the word commune), the table is a safe place to gather, replenish and simply be together.
+They are a place where we can come together.
+A place where we can talk about the hard things that are thrown our way.
+It is a place where we can relax.
+Where we can enjoy each other’s company, and a place to communicate (which by the way comes from the word commune).
+The table is a safe place to gather, replenish and simply be together.

 With much love and respect,